-2003 2002
+2004 2003

-Audit Fees (1) \$292,000 \$219,000
+Audit Fees (1) \$ 759,958 \$292,000

-Audit Related Fees (2) 480,000 117,000
+Audit Related Fees (2) 480,000

-Tax Fees (3) 210,000 104,000
+Tax Fees (3) 247,872 210,000

 All Other Fees (4)

-TOTAL FEES \$982,000 \$ 440,000
+TOTAL FEES \$1,007,830 \$982,000

-- (1) Audit fees consisted of charges related to audit work performed in preparation of financial statements, as well as work that generally only the independent auditor can reasonably be expected to provide, such as statutory audits. - (2) Audit-related fees consisted of charges principally related to professional services rendered for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements. - (3) Tax fees consisted of charges principally related to services associated with tax compliance, tax planning and tax advice. - (4) All other fees include charges for products and/or services other than those described above.
+- (1) Audit fees consisted of charges associated with the annual audit and the audit of internal control over financial reporting in 2004, the reviews of the Company's quarterly reports on Form 10-Q and statutory audits required internationally. - (2) Audit-related fees principally include due diligence in connection with acquisitions, consultation on accounting and internal control matters, audits in connection with proposed or consummated acquisitions and other attest services. - (3) Tax fees consisted of charges principally related to services associated with tax compliance, tax planning and tax advice. - (4) All other fees include charges for products and/or services other than those described above.

-The Audit Committee has determined that the provision of non-audit services by Ernst & Young LLP is compatible with maintaining the independent auditor's independence.
+The Audit Committee has determined that the provision of non-audit services by Ernst & Young LLP is compatible with maintaining the independence of Ernst & Young LLP.

-The Board of Directors recommends a vote FOR ratification of the selection of independent auditors.
+The Board of Directors recommends a vote FOR ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2005.